Disfruta tu viaje, sin bajar la guardia. Estamos en Semáforo Verde; Adelante

-There are no restaurants or facilities, so it is you surrounded by exotic nature, sand and turquoise waters.
+There are no restaurants or facilities, so it's just you surrounded by exotic nature, sand and turquoise waters.

 Amapas beach is a small area located south of the Romantic Zone in Puerto Vallarta, next to Los Muertos Beach and el Púlpito, a rocky formation at the south end of Los Muertos Beach and extends to Conchas Chinas beach.
-Its waves are normally calm, green-emerald water and some Amapa trees to provide shade.
+There, you can find calm waves, green-emerald waters and some amapa trees that provide shade.

 There are plenty of stores nearby to get supplies and enjoy.